Home

 • -20 degrees F to 50 degrees F: SAE VISCOSITY GRADE 5W-30

-I don't change my own oil in my motor generator.
-I just run it in for service every 150 hours.
+If you do not want to change the oil in your genset, just run it in for service every 150 hours.

-However, there are some things that the average guy can do with his gen-set.
-You are going to determine exactly where you are running your unit, not a technician...
+There are some things that the average guy can do with their motor generator.
+Remember, only you are going to determine exactly where you are running your unit, not a technician...

 As an example, under normal conditions, a filter change for an Onan 4000 is every 150 hours.
 If you know that you are going to be in a dusty environment, check and change your air filter more often.
 If you also know that you will be there for a prolonged period of time, bring extra filters.